 However, under Australian therapeutic goods legislation, medical practitioners can request access to unregistered medicines for their patients in certain circumstances.
-Approval can be obtained from the Therapeutic Goods Administration (TGA) under the Special Access Scheme (SAS) or the Authorised Prescriber Scheme.
+Approval can be obtained from the Therapeutic Goods Administration (TGA) under either the:

 Licence and permit application forms

-To obtain a licence and permit to import a medicine containing a controlled substance approved under the Special Access Scheme a medical practitioner must complete certain steps.
+To obtain a licence and permit to import a medicine containing a controlled substance approved under the Special Access Scheme or Authorised Prescriber Scheme a medical practitioner must complete certain steps.

 The Therapeutic Goods Administration (TGA) must grant the approval for a medicine to be obtained under the SAS or AP schemes.

 Confirm if the substance is on our ‘controlled substances list’.

 Office of Drug Control

 We endeavour to process applications for permits within 20 business days from the date of receipt of a correctly completed application and requisite supporting documentation.
 While a very high proportion of applications are processed within 10 days, there will be times where high demand for permits may result in slightly longer processing times.